echofoo/lustre_manual_markdown/02-Introducing the Lustre File System.md

 A logical metadata volume (LMV) aggregates the MDCs to provide transparent access across all the MDTs in a similar manner as the LOV does for file access.
 This allows the client to see the directory tree on multiple MDTs as a single coherent namespace, and striped directories are merged on the clients to form a single visible directory to users and applications.

-[Table 2, “ Storage and hardware requirements for Lustre file system components”](ch01s02s02.html#understandinglustre.tab.storagerequire)provides the requirements for attached storage for each Lustre file system component and describes desirable characteristics of the hardware used.
+[Table 2, “ Storage and hardware requirements for Lustre file system components”](#table-2--storage-and-hardware-requirements-for-lustre-file-system-components) provides the requirements for attached storage for each Lustre file system component and describes desirable characteristics of the hardware used.

-**Table 2.
-Storage and hardware requirements for Lustre file system components**
+##### Table 2.
+Storage and hardware requirements for Lustre file system components

 |             | **Required attached storage**       | **Desirable hardware characteristics**                       |
 | ----------- | ----------------------------------- | ------------------------------------------------------------ |